GZGavinZhao/solus-grocery-store/README.md

 These packages are **not official**, they are neither supported nor endorsed by the official Solus devs.
 Do not ask for help in Solus's (or any other) help forum, instead create an issue [here](https://github.com/GZGavinZhao/solus-grocery-store/issues).

-I do **NOT** have the source code for any of the software.
-The installation files are created by simply decompressing official the .deb installation file and copying/assigning its contents to the right location(s) your Solus system.
+I do **NOT** have the source code for any of the proprietary software.
+The installation files are created by simply decompressing official the .deb installation file and copying/assigning its contents to the right location(s) your Solus system (this applies to Microsoft Edge).

 ## Installation Instructions